Video Anomaly Detection with Semantics-Aware Information Bottleneck: Method

-\paragraph{Vision Appearance Encoding Branch.} Some works~\cite{chen2023TEVAD, wu2024vadclip, wu2024weakly, yuan2023surveillance, pu2024learning, yang2024text} have attempted to apply VLM to weakly-supervised VAD, however, no existing research has yet explored their application in semi-supervised VAD tasks.
-Existing methods focus on appearance and motion, ignoring the semantic manifestation of anomalies.
-For joint modeling, we employ a VLM~\cite{chen2024expanding} to extract video descriptions of input video clips and visual embedding.
-Specifically, we first utilize the vision encoder $\Phi_{v}$ from the pre-trained VLM to extract visual embeddings for continuous video frames $\{\mathbf{I}_1,\mathbf{I}_2,\cdots,\mathbf{I}_t\}$.
-This process can be mathematically expressed as:
+Some works \cite{zhang2024holmesvau, wang2025learning, 10687724} have attempted to apply VLMs to VAD tasks; however, most existing semi-supervised VAD methods focus on appearance and motion, overlooking the high-level semantics of anomalies.
+For joint modeling, we employ a lightweight VLM~\cite{chen2024expanding} to extract video descriptions of input video clips.
+Specifically, we first utilize the vision encoder from the pre-trained VLM to extract visual embeddings $\mathbf{F}_{i}^{h}$ for continuous video frames $\{\mathbf{I}_i\}$, where $i=1,2,\cdots,t$.

-\paragraph{Text Semantic Encoding Branch.} With the extracted visual features, a language model~\cite{yang2024qwen2} generates the video description $C_{1:t}$ for the input video clip.
-To further obtain the semantic feature, we employ a pre-trained text encoder $\Phi_{t}$ ~\cite{gao2021simcse} to extract semantic embeddings $\mathbf{f}_{1:t}^\text{text}$.
-These embeddings represent the semantic information of the entire video clip.
-Mathematically, this can be expressed as follows:
+With the visual features, a lightweight language model~\cite{yang2024qwen2} generates the semantic description $C_{1:t}$ for the input clip.
+We employ a pre-trained sentence encoder~\cite{gao2021simcse} to extract global semantic embeddings $\mathbf{f}_{1:t}^\text{text}$.